-- This document evaluates the current asset allocation policies and presents alternative asset allocation options for the Plans.
-It also compares them to the average peer portfolio. - We provide various approaches to assessing risk in order to provide a "mosaic" of the risks faced by the Plans, including mean-variance analysis using Meketa's capital markets expectations and expectations from other firms, historical scenario analysis, and forward-looking stress testing and Economic Regime Management analysis. - The goal of this review is not to declare one portfolio the "right" choice or the only prudent choice, but to highlight the risk and return tradeoffs of different policy portfolios. - The asset allocation review process highlights the natural tension between long-term goals and short-term risks, and should allow the Plans' decision-makers to make more informed decisions regarding portfolio positioning.
+- The goal of this presentation is to assist the Board in selecting the most appropriate asset allocation for the Retirement System.
+Our primary objective is to provide information that will be useful in the decision to either reaffirm the current asset allocation and accompanying objectives for portfolio risk and return, or select a modified asset allocation. - This document evaluates the current asset allocation policy and presents alternative asset allocation options for the Retirement System.
+The allocations were developed in collaboration with San Jose investment staff. - While the Board members cannot control what happens in the market environment, they can control the target level of risk and return of the portfolio, and how much it resembles peer portfolios.
+They can also direct staff in terms of how their decisions are implemented.
+This document includes some information on peer plans and past implementation challenges. - The goal of this review is not to declare one portfolio the "right" choice or the only prudent choice, but to highlight the risk and return tradeoffs of different policy portfolios.
+The asset allocation review process highlights the natural tension between long-term goals and short-term risks, and should allow the System's decision-makers to make more informed decisions regarding portfolio positioning.